Myxxin/MPC-Live-II-Tutorial/breakbeat_tutorial/breakbeat_tut.md

 PROCESSING THE SLICES
 If you still got some time left, you might like to process your slices individually inside the PROGRAM EDIT.
 Press MENU and touch the icon.
 Switch to the SAMPLES tab.
-Simply tab one of the pads to change to the corresponding pad/slice.
+Simply tap one of the pads to change to the corresponding pad/slice.
 Even in this view, we can make a couple creative adjustments.
 Strictly speaking, all of the following changes do NOT affect the sample itself, but rather the pad it has been assigned to.